 Deciding to embrace eLearning for your employee training has become a no-brainer nowadays.
-After all, businesses big and small, from Fortune 100 multinationals to your local hair saloon chain, have already done so.
+After all, businesses big and small, from Fortune 100 multinationals to your local hair salon chain, have already done so.

 What’s a little more difficult however is picking the right tools to help you with course design, eLearning content development, learning assessment and all the other tasks you need to run a successful eLearning program.